bramvanginneken/bramvanginneken.github.io/content/posts/peer-review.md

 ## 2. Peer review

 After your co-authors approve the paper, the next step is usually peer review, as explained above.
 So off you go in a cycle of major and minor revisions and often resubmission to multiple journals where the whole damn process starts again.
 An extremely inefficient process...
-Some solutions have been proposaed but academia is extrmely conservative, so so far these alternatives have not gained traction.
+Some solutions have been proposed but academia is extremely conservative, so so far these alternatives have not gained traction.
 Also a topic for another post.

 Occasionally, you get a good review with advice that actually makes your paper better, but more often, you have to comply with the whims of so-called peers who typically rushed their report without properly reading your work because they had no time.